-- A. The GCBH BH-ASO Executive Committee is the single point of accountability for all GCBH BH-ASO funded services, including crisis services. - B. Crisis services are provided in a seamless manner throughout GCBH BH-ASO, guaranteeing timely access to crisis care. - C. Information regarding all crisis line numbers is available 24 hours a day, 7 days a week, 365 days a year. - D. Crisis services are provided in a manner that is consistent with the concepts of recovery, choice, and individual needs. - E. Crisis services are culturally competent and responsive in the service recipient's language of choice.
+- A. The GCBH BH-ASO Executive Committee is the single point of accountability for all GCBH BH-ASO funded services, including crisis services. - B. Crisis services are provided in a seamless manner throughout GCBH BH-ASO, guaranteeing timely access to crisis care. - C. Crisis Services and Information regarding all crisis line numbers is available 24 hours a day, 7 days a week, 365 days a year. - D. Crisis services are provided in a manner that is consistent with the concepts of recovery, choice, and individual needs. - E. Crisis services are culturally competent and responsive in the service recipient's language of choice.
 These services are provided in a manner that respects the service recipient's culture. - F. Crisis services are available to all persons needing mental health and substance use disorder crisis services regardless of their ability to pay, insurance, age, sex, minority status, status with the GCBH BH-ASO, allied system of care relationship, or place of residency.
-Insurance status, whether the person has insurance such as Medicaid, or has no coverage shall make no difference in a person receiving the full range of crisis services available to anyone covered by GCBH BH-ASO. - G. individuals experiencing a psychiatric or substance use disorder crisis are stabilized in the most appropriate clinical setting, preferably in the community and in a voluntary manner. - H. Crisis services are responsive to and supportive of family members of persons experiencing a crisis.
-This includes obtaining collateral information from family members when available and appropriate.
+Insurance status, whether the person has insurance such as Medicaid, or has no coverage shall make no difference in a person receiving the full range of crisis services available to anyone covered by GCBH BH-ASO. - G. Individuals experiencing a psychiatric or substance use disorder crisis are stabilized in the most appropriate clinical setting, preferably in the community and in a voluntary manner.